ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion.md

 Decoder: Stacks of convolution, activation functions, Resnet Blocks, upsampling, exactly what you'd find in U-Net.

+Perceptual loss: Compare pre-trained VGG16 network latent representations (multiple) of your encoded-decoded images to the original via MSE.
+Comparing semantic information captured as opposed to perceptual information which can contain uncooperative high-frequency details.

+Patch-based adversarial loss: Intuitive patch-based approach, scalars on patches of matrices tell you whether that patch is real or not.
+Latent-based patches?
+Read Pix2Pix to double check.

 Downsampling factor f = 1,2 results in slow training progress.
 Leaves most of perceptual compression responsibility to diffusion model. f > 16 causes stagnating fidelity quickly after training.
 Exaggerated initial compression results in information loss.
 Significant FID gap between pixel-based diffusion and LDM-8 after 2M training steps.

 #### Metric